danmalone326/dyndns/README.md

 ## Usage

-You can use one of the popular dynamic DNS clients, e.g. [ddclient](https://github.com/ddclient/ddclient), or configure your router with its built in options.
+You can use one of the popular dynamic DNS clients or configure your router with its built in options.

 ### Configuring Dynamic DNS Clients